-As a service to VCU faculty and staff, VCU Innovation Gateway reviews, negotiates and executes Material Transfer Agreements (MTAs) and Nondisclosure Agreements (NDAs).
+VCU Innovation Gateway reviews, negotiates and executes Nondisclosure Agreements (NDAs) for VCU faculty and staff.
 We strive to execute these agreements as quickly as possible so that you can continue with your research.
-Although standardized contract language exists for MTAs and NDAs, a significant percentage of universities and an even higher percentage of companies do not adhere to such language.
-Below, we describe the purpose of MTAs and NDAs and some of the issues that may be involved in getting these agreements completed.
+Although standardized contract language exists for NDAs, a significant percentage of universities and an even higher percentage of companies do not adhere to such language.
+Below, we describe the purpose of NDAs and some of the issues that may be involved in getting these agreements completed.

 An NDA is a contract that states the terms and conditions for the sharing of confidential information between VCU and an outside organization.
 Confidential information is shared under a valid NDA between VCU and another organization so that the parties can consider entering into a license or research agreement, or discuss a possible collaboration or funding opportunity.
 Confidential information may include unpublished details of inventions, business methods and plans, research protocols and proposals, research results and software code.
 VCU information which has been publicly disclosed (either orally or in writing) will not be considered confidential under an NDA.